Skip to content

-Housing authorities manage portfolios of buildings that are 40, 50, even 60 years old — with Capital Fund allocations that cover a fraction of the need.
-Rivolq helps housing facility teams prioritize infrastructure investment by resident impact and system interdependency, not just what broke most recently.
+Housing authorities manage buildings 40, 50, even 60 years old, with Capital Fund allocations that cover a fraction of the need.
+We help facility teams rank infrastructure investment by resident impact and system dependency.
+Not just whatever broke most recently.

 $70B